encode/django-rest-framework/docs/api-guide/exceptions.md

 By default this exception results in a response with the HTTP status code "400 Bad Request".

+## Unauthenticated

+**Signature:** `Unauthenticated(detail=None)`

+Raised when an unauthenticated incoming request fails the permission checks.

+By default this exception results in a response with the HTTP status code "401 Unauthenticated", but it may also result in a "403 Forbidden" response, depending on the authentication scheme in use.
+See the [authentication documentation][authentication] for more details.

 ## PermissionDenied

 **Signature:** `PermissionDenied(detail=None)`

-Raised when an incoming request fails the permission checks.
+Raised when an authenticated incoming request fails the permission checks.

 By default this exception results in a response with the HTTP status code "403 Forbidden".